People of Perinton

 Thomas Coffee was Superintendent of Fairport Schools for 26 years - 1925 - 1951.

 Martha Brown (1890 – 1966)

-Fairport resident and teacher in Fairport Schools from 1920 – 1957.
+A teacher in Fairport Schools from 1920 – 1957.
 Honored for her many years of service, and her place in the hearts of the community, with the designation of Fairport’s Junior High School as Martha Brown Junior High School.
-Article to come.

 Joe Cummings (1911 - 1995)

-Cummings was involved in Fairport athletics for thirty-six years.
-He was more than just a coach.
+Cummings was involved in Fairport athletics for 36 years.
+More than a coach.
 He was a motivator, educator and an inspiration to every student.

 Elma N. Gaffney (1893 – 1980)